Keyvan-RezaeiF/tkn/README.md

 - Built with TypeScript for type safety.
 - Styled using Tailwind CSS for responsive and modern design.
 - Deployed using **Vercel**.

-## About the Developer
-Keyvan Rezaei is a Computer Engineering student at KNTU and a Front-End Developer at Namava.

 ---